microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

     UserFriendlyName
         A **string** that is the name of the user, suitable for displaying in UI.

+    IsAnonymousUser
+        A **Boolean** value indicating whether the user is authenticated with the host or not.
+Hosts should always set this to ``true`` for unauthenticated users, so that clients are aware that the user is anonymous.

+        When setting this to ``true``, hosts can choose to omit the :term:`UserId` property, but must still set the :term:`OwnerId` property.

+        ..  versionadded:: 2017.02.15

     LicenseCheckForEditIsEnabled
         A **Boolean** value indicating whether the user is a business user or not.